Ted Milton: Biography

 In 2001, Milton staged an homage to the Russian author of the absurd Daniil Kharms, "In Kharm's Way", a mixture of music, puppeteering and spoken word, with the electronic musician Sam Britton.
-In 2007 he collaborated again with Sam Britton in the "ODES"-project; an overview of 25 years solo work outside Blurt.
-Also Milton has recently completed "Elegiac" - a collaboration with Graham Lewis from the band Wire and Sam Britton (Icarus).
+In 2007, Milton collaborated again with Sam Britton in the "ODES" project; an overview of 25 years solo work outside Blurt.
+Also Milton has recently completed "Elegiac" – a collaboration with Graham Lewis from the band Wire and Sam Britton (Icarus).

-The Milton Text Book, a selection of his lyrics, has been published and funded through kickstarter.
+The Milton Text Book, a selection of Milton's lyrics, has been published and funded through Kickstarter.

-Milton now lives in Deptford, Southeast London.
+Milton now lives in Deptford, south-east London.